-On November 25, 1967, police found Tatman lying on his back in front of his own squad car, its motor still running, it’s revolving lights still on, and the front door at the driver’s side open.
+On November 25, 1967, police found Robert Lawrence Tatman lying on his back in front of his own squad car, motor running, revolving lights still on, and the front door at the driver’s side open, near Interstate 57.
 His flashlight was lying on his left side.
 His hat was on the ground near the curb.
 He had been shot at very close range with a .38 caliber revolver, on the right side of his chest, approx. 3 inches above the elbow.

 Tatman’s case is one of the most complicated you will ever come across.
 The number of boxes, reports, and notebooks, fill an entire room, yet the ultimate answer has not been found.
 Despite the fact that this case is more than 40 years old, it remains open and active.